ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Freezing rain before 5pm, then freezing rain likely and a slight chance of sleet.
+         <h3>This Afternoon</h3>Freezing rain likely and a slight chance of sleet.
 Cloudy, with a high near 31.
-East northeast
+East northeast wind around 15 mph, with gusts
-         wind around 15 mph, with gusts as high as 25 mph.
-Chance of precipitation is 90%.
+         as high as 25 mph.
+Chance of precipitation is 70%.
 New snow accumulation of less than half an inch possible.
 New ice accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">